Carmenta Tutor Profile: John P.

 I was fortunate enough to be born into a family that cherished languages, history, culture, books, classical music and education, with a good sense of humor.

 At the age of 11 I attended a small private school in London that happily concentrated on a traditional - perhaps even "old-fashioned" - syllabus.
 This suited me just fine, as the emphasis was mostly on those subjects which I enjoyed best and which would remain my main interests from then on.
-These were chiefly: Latin, Ancient Greek, French and History, along with the necessary Math.
+These were chiefly: Latin, Greek, French and History, along with the necessary Math.

 Meanwhile, at home in my spare time, I started to teach myself Scottish Gaelic, Welsh and Irish Gaelic, and to study the ancient and medieval Celtic cultures.
 This was stimulated also by my school history project for which I compiled my family tree, and I persuaded my long-suffering mom and granny to agree for us to spend our summer vacations chiefly in Scotland and Wales, from both of which many of our ancestors had originally sprung.